ringlesoft/db-archive/README.md

 ### Configuration Options:
 #### `connection`:
 - The database connection name to be used for creating archive tables and moving data.
-- Ensure this connection is defined in your config/database.php file.
+- Ensure this connection is defined in your `config/database.php` file.
+- I recommend using a different connection from your application's default connection.
-- Defaults to mysql_archive and can be overridden using the ARCHIVE_DB_CONNECTION environment variable.
+- Defaults to `mysql_archive` and can be overridden using the `ARCHIVE_DB_CONNECTION` environment variable.

 #### `settings`:
 - `table_prefix`: